liuzikai/ExtBrightness/README.md

 Using '+' or '-' button to increase or decrease all brightness value with a fixed amount (5%).
 With 'option' pressed, a step is 2%, while with 'shift' it is 10%.

 ## ExtDarkness
-This area allow you to scale down all birghtness values by a ratio, which is in **dependent** from actual brightness.
+This area allow you to scale down all birghtness values by a ratio, which is **independent** from actual brightness.
 This allow you to make **ultra-low brightness**.

 ## Brightness Control
 This area allow you to control brightness value of individual displays, using the sliders.